michellesyoon/programming-languages-1/blog.md

 - **D:** Demonstrates *basic* familiarity with Haskell and/or other aspects of Programming Languages.
 - **C:** Demonstrates *adequate* familiarity with Haskell and/or other aspects of Programming Languages.
 Discusses interesting features of Haskell and illustrates them with their own programs.
 - **B:** Demonstrates *good* understanding of Haskell and/or other aspects of Programming Languages.
 Makes interesting observations that do not merely repeat points made in the lectures.
-Develops material that goes beyond what has been treated in class.
-Can be recommended to a beginning Haskeller as a first introduction.
+Develops material that goes beyond what has been treated in class and standard resources such as Wikipedia.
+Can be recommended to a beginning Haskeller as a resource.
 Makes connections between the practical and theoretical parts of the course.
 - **A:** Is inspired by the course material but takes an independent perspective and *stands on its own*.
 Demonstrates a very good understanding of Haskell and/or other aspects of Programming Languages.
 Makes interesting observations and contains material that goes significantly beyond what has been treated in class.
 Will be of substantial interest to a beginning Haskeller or software engineer.
 Makes interesting connections between the practical and theoretical aspects.
 Typically would discuss some of the advanced features of Haskell such as type classes or monads and/or develop their own project (but there are many possibilities here ... get in touch to discuss more.)

 Some further considerations: